Sentiment-trader/ipal-contracts/README.md

 > Note: This section represents planned functionality that is currently under development.

-The $IPAL token will serve as both a governance and utility token within the IPAL ecosystem.
-Token holders will be able to participate in platform governance, receive rewards, and access premium features.
+A token can serve as both a governance and utility token within the ecosystem.
+Token holders can be enabled to participate in platform governance, receive rewards, and access premium features.

 ### Tokenomics